E-Reboul/CLI-API-REST/README.md

-# My Project CLI
+# CLI TOOL {TEST PROJECT} !!!VERIFY ALL BRANCHES FOR SEE ALL

-A CLI tool to initialize and manage your API projects with ease.
+Test CLI Tool project, initial setup completed, future development to be done in the GenApp repository.

 ## Table of Contents